 One way that the Colorado State Society, NSDAR, promotes patriotism, preserves American history, and champions education is to provide grant funding within these service areas of our communities.
 Our National Junior Membership Committee also provides grants through the Colorado State Society, NSDAR, with support from the Helen Pouch Memorial Fund.
 These opportunities are primarily provided to enhance classrooms and support educational professionals and facilities.

 For more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.

-Our NSDAR DAR Historic Preservation Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of historic preservation, education, and patriotism.
+Our NSDAR Historic Preservation Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of historic preservation, education, and patriotism.
 A DAR Historic Preservation Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
-For sponsorship through the Mount Rosa Chapter NSDAR or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
-More information can be found on the DAR Historic Preservation Grants page of the NSDAR website.
+For sponsorship through the Mount Rosa Chapte or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
+More information can be found on the DAR Historic Preservation Grants page of the NSDAR Website.

 Colorado State Society, NSDAR